 The businessman is sort of an expert in search engine optimization and promises that Paul will make through better placement of his shop premises more sales.

 Only a few months later, our likeable shoe seller owns, with the help of this business man, a renovated shop right in the centre of the shopping zone with neutral colours and fine shoe shelves.

 Eager-to-buy shoppers continuously flow into his shop and even stand in line to get Paul´s great shoes.
 Now Paul generates more turnover in one day than he has made per month in his old, smaller shop even without having to invest money in advertisement.
 About 500 people visit his shop every day, before there were 500 in a whole month.
 Paul is left speechless and can hardly sleep at night due to his excitement.
 The business man approaches him again and plans to invest Paul’s income in advertising.
 Paul says: “Well, I don’t need this.
 My turnover is already enough for me,” but the business man promises him to generate even more turnover because now, the advertising will have the right effect.
-As soon as the advertising campaign is on air, more and more people flow into his shop until Paul is completely overstrained and passes out.
+As soon as the advertising agency and campaign is on air, more and more people flow into his shop until Paul is completely overstrained and passes out.